Fox 2.5 Factory Series vs 2.5 Performance Series Coilovers

 Remote Reservoir & Hose

-In 2016 the Factory Series shocks were upgraded to use the new Aluminum reservoirs.
-The new reservoirs are lighter and feature redesigned internal parts which improve dampening consistency.
-The Factory Series shocks use a high quality -10 braided hose with re-useable style aerospace fittings while Performance Series shocks are made with industry standard -8 crimp fittings and rubber hose.
+In 2016, the Factory Series shocks were upgraded to feature new aluminum reservoirs.
+These reservoirs are lighter and include redesigned internal components that enhance damping consistency.
+The Factory Series shocks also use a high-quality -10 braided hose with reusable aerospace-style fittings, while the Performance Series shocks are equipped with industry-standard -8 crimp fittings and rubber hose.

 Fox 2.5 Performance Series vs Factory Series Remote Reservoirs & Hose